New law has big impact on dog wardens

 "This decision is likely to have a significant impact on all Ohio dog owners as city and state officials consider revisions to the state's dangerous-dog law in order to close this constitutional loophole."

-It had an impact, all right, said David Shellhouse, field supervisor for Franklin County Animal Care and Control.
+It definitely had an impact, said David Shellhouse, field supervisor for Franklin County Animal Care and Control.

-Shellhouse was the guest speaker recently at a meeting of Block Watch coordinators from the Northland area.
+Shellhouse was the guest speaker at a recent meeting of Block Watch coordinators from the Northland area.

 While House Bill 14, which took effect May 22 last year, was intended to bring more specificity to laws regarding designations of troublesome dogs and does provide owners the opportunity for appeals, some areas of the measure may still need to be tweaked, Shellhouse told the Block Watch officials.